yaronpri/AutoUpdate-GitHubIPAllowList-Fabric/README.md

 ![alt text](img/fabric-ip-allow-list.png)

 ## GitHub side - IP Allow List configuration
-The supported scenario is in case your GitHub Enterprise Cloud - IP Allow list configure to be set on GitHub side as shown here:
+This solution is supported when your GitHub Enterprise Cloud IP allow list is configured on the GitHub side, as illustrated here:
 ![alt text](img/configuration.png)

 ## How the solution works